 What are my choices for an IOL?

 There are four types of IOLs offered by Hattiesburg Eye Clinic.
 The standard IOL, typically covered by insurance, corrects primarily for distance vision and is not effective if you have astigmatism (an imperfection in the curve of the eye).
 A Toric lens can correct astigmatism as well as distance vision.
 The TECNIS Eyhance® lens, is a monofocal lens with a new breakthrough design that extends depth of focus for intermediate vision.
-The fourth lens we offer is the TECNIS Symfony® lens , also known as an extended depth of focus (EDOF) lens, that can correct near, intermediate (for example, computer screen) and distant vision, as well as contains a Toric component to correct astigmatism.
-Many patients who receive the Symfony® lens report better vision now than when they were younger.
+The fourth lens we offer is the TECNIS Synergy™ lens, featuring a new breakthrough innovation known as Continuous-Range-of-Vision that extends depth of focus setting a new standard for intraocular lenses.
+It corrects near, intermediate (for example, computer screen) and distant vision, as well as contains a Toric component to correct astigmatism.
+92% of patients who received the Synergy™ lens report that they are glasses free.

 Can I have better vision after cataract surgery?

 No question – better vision is the treatment goal of cataract surgery, and most people will have improved sight after surgery.
 Many patients don’t realize they have a cataract because its effects worsen gradually day by day and they become used to their impaired vision.
 But after undergoing surgery and IOL implantation, many are surprised by the immediate change and often say they see a “different world.”
 Perhaps the most common observation refers to the change in color perception – many people say blues, greens and purples are beautifully vibrant and sharp afterward, or that their once “dingy” kitchen cabinets are now brilliantly “white.”

 Could I get rid of my glasses after cataract surgery?